Bank of England keeps rates on hold, warns over inflation | NewsChannel 3-12

 Bank of England keeps rates on hold, warns over inflation

-LONDON (AP) — The Bank of England kept its main interest rate at the record low of 0.1% but warned that inflation is set to be double its target rate by the end of his year largely as a result of a sharp spike in energy prices.
-The decision Thursday from the central bank’s nine-member Monetary Policy Committee was unanimous, though two members voted to start reining in a stimulus program intended to keep borrowing rates low in financial markets.
-The panel said in its meeting minutes that developments over the past month had “strengthened” the case for some tightening of monetary policy in order to meet the bank’s 2% inflation target sustainably in the medium term.
+LONDON (AP) — The Bank of England has kept its main interest rate at the record low of 0.1% while warning that inflation is set to rise over the coming months largely as a result of a sharp spike in energy prices.
+The decision from the nine-member Monetary Policy Committee on Thursday was unanimous, though two members voted to start reining in the bank’s stimulus program.
+Many economists think the bank will start to raise interest rates next year to combat above-target inflation.
+The Bank of England is tasked with setting monetary policy to meet an annual inflation target of 2%.
+Inflation is currently running at 3.2% and expected to ratchet higher in coming months.